apple/ccs-caldavtester/README.txt

 				ELEMENT <value>
 					values for the argument.

         ELEMENT <graburi>
             if present, this stores the value of the actual request URI used in a named variable which can be used in subsequent requests.
             Useful for capturing URIs when the GETNEW method is used.

+        ELEMENT <grabcount>
+            if present, this stores the number of child responses in a {DAV:}multistatus response into the named variable which can be used in subsequent requests.
+This is useful for capturing the current count so that a change in the count can be tested for later.

 		ELEMENT <grabheader>
 			if present, this stores the value of the specified header returned in the response in a named variable which can be used